ajwerner/tdigestc/README.md

 The build tool chosen is [bazel](https://github.com/bazelbuild/bazel)..

 The hope was to create an experience with the library where it was

 * natural to use from all targeted languaged
 * build for each language comfortably with a single build tool
 * produce easily includable artifacts

+It's not clear that all of these goals have been totally acheived.

 ## C

 C is the core implementation.
 The code comes in 1 .c file with 1 .h file.
 You need to just put this into your project or take a compiled so from a bazel build.
 I haven't figured out a better C distribution story but if you have one, let me know.

+### Usage

 The API is straight forward.